 Reviews are an excellent and easy way to improve local search engine optimization on Google or any other search engine.

-90 percent of consumers read reviews prior making a purchase decision
+90 percent of consumers read reviews prior to making a purchase decision

-88 percent of online shoppers incorporate reviews into their purchasing decision
+88 percent of online shoppers incorporate them into their purchasing decision

 72 percent of consumers will wait until they read reviews before making a purchasing decision

 Search engines such as Google want to recommend the most credible businesses to users, which is why ranking higher in an online search is crucial to driving business.
 Reviews can help with this.

 Responding to reviews helps to build credibility for your business.
 Whether it’s positive or negative, your business should still make an effort to respond.
 Here are a few tips for responding to a customer review: